-You have already booked the tickets, you have planned everything, but it seems like packing is the most difficult part so far.
+You have already booked the tickets, you have planned everything, but it seems like packing is the most challenging part so far.
 How to pack light?
-This question comes up quite often in my mailbox and I have to admit that I struggled with it in the beginning too.
+This question comes up quite often in my mailbox, and I have to admit that I struggled with it in the beginning too.

-It took me a whole year carrying a heavy backpack around 9 countries to realize that I needed to learn how to pack light and how to optimize the capacity of my carry-on bag.
+It took me a whole year carrying a heavy backpack around nine countries to realize that I needed to learn how to pack light and how to optimize the capacity of my carry-on bag.
 Better late than never, here I am to share what I have learned the hard way, together with many tips so you can master the art of packing for men and women!

 This post is not supposed to be a packing list, but an explanation of why you need to pack light and what you should pay attention to.
 But don’t worry, I’ll release my packing list for you in a couple of weeks.
 Promise to put the link here!

 Why to pack light?

-It’s cheaper: at first, you’ll spend more to buy the gears you need – like a backpack, washing bag, etc – but later you’ll realize it pays off.
+It’s cheaper: at first, you’ll spend more to buy the gears you need – like a backpack, washing bag, etc. – but later you’ll realize it pays off.
 Big time!
 Why?
 Because you save money by not having to check in a bag, nor having to buy tickets from an expensive airline.
-Also, you won’t be able to buy many clothes to travel because they won’t fit in your carry-on anyway (carry-on sizes chart).
+Also, you can’t purchase many clothes to travel because they won’t fit in your carry-on anyway (carry-on sizes chart).
 Only benefits here!

 It’s easier: having only a few options of clothes helps us to make easier decisions when it comes to what to wear at a destination.
-Besides the fact that you only have to take care of one backpack or suitcase, no more backpack, and a purse and a suitcase for 4 days in Paris.
+Besides the fact that you just have to take care of one backpack or suitcase, no more backpack, and a purse and a suitcase for four days in Paris.

 It’s lighter: I’m stating the obvious, I know.
 But what many people don’t realize is that traveling is tiring and when you don’t pack light, your body suffers a lot!
-Then the energy you’d spend to explore the place, you actually spend on trying to recover.
+Then the energy you’d spend to explore the place, you spend on trying to recover from the commute.